ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

   Expansion with Slash-Prefix, nor Path-Style Parameter Expansion with Semicolon-Prefix.

+Clients SHOULD validate the requirements above; however, clients MAY use a general-purpose URI Template implementation that lacks this specific validation.
-If the client detects that any of the requirements above are not met by a URI Template, the client MUST reject its configuration and fail the request without sending it to the UDP proxy.
-While clients SHOULD validate the requirements above, some clients MAY use a general-purpose URI Template implementation that lacks this specific validation.
+If a client detects that any of the requirements above are not met by a URI Template, the client MUST reject its configuration and fail the request without sending it to the UDP proxy.

 Since the original HTTP CONNECT method allowed conveying the target host and port but not the scheme, proxy authority, path, nor query, there exist clients